openlegend/core-rules/core/SRD.md

 -   **Power Level 5** - You can read vague ideas and impressions to learn what took place near the target within the past hour.

--   **Power Level 6** - You can see a vivid vision, similar to a supernatural recording, of what took place near the target within the last hour.
+-   **Power Level 6** - You can see a vivid vision, similar to a recording, of what took place near the target within the last hour.

 -   **Power Level 7** - You can ascertain the most recent owner of the object or the people who have most recently been in the place.
 This knowledge grants enough information for you to use the Scrying bane to magically locate or view those identified.